stillatmylinux/EXIF-sort/README.md

 # EXIF-sort
-Sorting jpeg files by date from EXIF.
+Sorting jpeg files by date and time from EXIF.

 Sorted files will have structure: